-G4: STRENGTHEN LASALLE INVESTMENT MANAGEMENT'S LEADERSHIP POSITION.
-With its integrated global platform, LaSalle Investment Management is well positioned to serve institutional real estate investors looking for attractive opportunities around the world.
+With its integrated global platform, LaSalle Investment Management ("LaSalle") is well-positioned to serve institutional real estate investors looking for attractive opportunities around the world.
 Increasingly, it has also been developing its ability to serve individual retail investors.
-LaSalle Investment Management focuses on offering products to meet the investment desires of its clients and extending its portfolio capabilities in different ways and within promising new markets in order to enhance its industry-leading position.
-We intend to continue to maintain strong offerings in core products to meet the demand from clients who seek investments in the most stable and mature real estate markets.
+LaSalle develops and implements strategies based on a thorough understanding of investor objectives and knowledge of risks and rewards.
+We intend to continue to maintain strong offerings in core products to meet the demand from clients who seek lower risk investments in the most stable and mature real estate markets.
+In addition, we continue to strengthen our capabilities in value-add, opportunistic and mezzanine debt strategies to meet evolving client objectives.